 I compare it to how oil advanced America many decades ago.

 John D. Rockefeller and Standard Oil Company forever changed America.
-They fed America exactly what it wanted in a time it was growing to become a superpower.
+They fed America exactly what it wanted when the nation was becoming a superpower.

-Now, today we all want our future sci-fi reality.
-Electrical engineers will take us there.
+Now today, we all want a future sci-fi reality.
+And electrical engineers will take us there.